Lane-G-Smith/Discord-Bot-Stalker/README.md

 ```sh
 OPENAI_API_KEY=your_unique_OpenAI_API_key_here
 ```
-### Right-click the user in Discord, copy the User ID, and paste into line 39 of stalker.js where is says "USER ID HERE
+### Right-click the user in Discord, copy the User ID and paste it into line 36 of stalker.js where it says "USER ID"
 ```sh
 OPENAI_API_KEY=your_unique_OpenAI_API_key_here
 ```